inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 maintain consistency across all of our vocabs.

 - Try to avoid existing commonly used prefixes if possible.
-Use [prefix.cc](http://prefix.cc/) to check if your preferred prefix is already in common use.
-But just be aware that prefix.cc is not actively curated, and that anyone is free to add prefixes as they see fit.
-So if your preferred prefix is already registered, but on investigation you determine that the existing vocbaulary is no longer active or is not in wide use, and that existing vocabulary wouldn't conflict conceptually with your vocabulary, then feel free to use that prefix (prefixes are only a convenient syntactic sugar available in some RDF serializations, and anyone using your vocabulary is completely free to apply whatever prefix they wish themselves, allowing them to avoid prefix name clashes).
+Use [prefix.cc](http://prefix.cc/) to check if your preferred prefix is already in common use; but just be aware that prefix.cc is not actively curated, and that anyone is free to add prefixes as they see fit.
+If your preferred prefix is already registered on prefix.cc but on investigation, you determine that the existing vocabulary is no longer active or is not in wide use, and that the existing vocabulary wouldn't conflict conceptually with your vocabulary, then feel free to use that prefix.
+Prefixes are only a convenient syntactic sugar available in some RDF serializations, and anyone using your vocabulary is completely free to apply whatever prefix they wish themselves, allowing them to avoid prefix name clashes.

 - Consider registering your prefix at [prefix.cc](http://prefix.cc/) once you think your vocabulary's chosen namespace URI will remain stable.